Which legal regulations apply when entering Bonn?

-- Entry testing can be done as a rapid test or PCR testing.
+- Entry testing can be performed as a rapid test or PCR testing.

-- There is a fee for the test.
+- There is a charge for the test.

-- Transit passengers on a direct route without an overnight stay,
+- Transients on a direct route without an overnight stay,

 Do I have to go into quarantine after I enter the country?

-All travelers from a virus variant area must immediately go into quarantine for 14 days.
+- Persons entering the country from a virus-variant area must go into quarantine for 14 days immediately after entry.
 The 14 days are counted from the day of departure from the countries concerned.
 Neither a negative test result, nor proof of recovery, nor proof of vaccination exempts from quarantine.